-First and foremost, I don’t know why a still bank are considered and labeled under the heading of “TOYS” So if you see a toy auction in your neighborhood, most likely they will have a variety of coin banks for sale.
+First and foremost, I don’t know why a still bank is considered and labelled under the heading of “TOYS” So if you see a toy auction in your neighbourhood, most likely they will have a variety of coin banks for sale.

 Some say a Still BANKS ORIGINALLY GOES BACK THOUSANDS OF YEARS